Autoscale Service Engines

 Vertical scaling is achieved by manually increasing the allocated resources for a virtual machine running the SE, which requires a reboot of the VM.
 Though supported, there remain practical limits to a single VM.
 For instance, it does not allow an SE to consume more resources than the physical host server contains.

 As its name implies, Avi Vantage’s native horizontal scaling is orthogonal to vertical scaling.
 Indeed, both methods can be used in combination.
 Native scaling requires no changes to the first SE, but instead relies on distributing load to additional others.
-It is completely self-contained, meaning it does not require changes elsewhere within the network or applications in order to scale capacity.
+It is completely self-contained; scaling capacity requires no changes elsewhere within the network or applications.
 The rest of this article focuses on native scaling.

 To scale to well beyond native scaling’s limit (4 SEs), Avi Vantage also supports BGP-based horizontal scaling.
 Relying also on RHI and ECMP, this method requires some manual intervention elsewhere in the network to scale the load balancing infrastructure.
 See BGP Support for Scaling Virtual Services for details.

 During a normal steady state, all traffic may be handled by a single SE.
 The MAC address of this SE will respond to any Address Resolution Protocol (ARP) requests.

 - As traffic increases beyond the capacity of a single SE, the Avi Controller can add one or more new SEs to the virtual service.
 These new SEs may be processing other virtual service traffic, or they may be newly created for this task.
 Existing SEs can be added within a couple seconds, whereas instantiating a new SE VM may take up to several minutes, depending on the time necessary to copy the SE image to the VM’s host.